AppD-PS-Innovation-Practice/WindowsEventLog-appd-monitor/README.md

 ## Prerequisites ##

-Windows PowerShell 5.1 or later is required.
-It is installed by default on all current versions of Windows clients and servers.
+- Windows PowerShell 5.1 is required.
+- It is installed by default on all current versions of Windows clients and servers.
-Since it uses Windows specific functions, PowerShell Core will not work.
+- Since the script uses Windows only specific functions, PowerShell Core will not work.

 ## Microsoft Documentation for Get-WinEvent ##